-6.6.
+6.10.
 PWRMODE Register

-The AX8052F131 transmitter features its own independent power management, independent from the microcontroller.
-While the microcontroller power mode is controlled through the PCON register, the AX5031_PWRMODE register controls which parts of the transmitter are operating.
+The AX8052F151 transceiver features its own independent power management, independent from the microcontroller.
+While the microcontroller power mode is controlled through the PCON register, the AX5051_PWRMODE register controls which parts of the transceiver are operating.

-AX5031_PWRMODE register Name Description 0000 POWERDOWN All digital and analog transmitter functions, except the register file, are disabled.
+AX5051_PWRMODE register Name Description 0000 POWERDOWN All digital and analog transceiver functions, except the register file, are disabled.
 VREG is reduced to conserve leakage power.
 The registers are still accessible.
-0100 VREGON All digital and analog transmitter functions, except the register file, are disabled.
+0100 VREGON All digital and analog transceiver functions, except the register file, are disabled.
 VREG, however is at its nominal value for operation, and all registers are accessible.
-0101 STANDBY The crystal oscillator is powered on; the transmitter is off.
+0101 STANDBY The crystal oscillator is powered on; receiver and transmitter are off.
+1000 SYNTHRX The synthesizer is running on the receive frequency.
+Transmitter and receiver are still off.
+This mode is used to let the synthesizer settle on the correct frequency for receive.
+1001 FULLRX Synthesizer and receiver are running.
 1100 SYNTHTX The synthesizer is running on the transmit frequency.
-The transmitter is still off.
+Transmitter and receiver are still off.
 This mode is used to let the synthesizer settle on the correct frequency for transmit.
 1101 FULLTX Synthesizer and transmitter are running.
 Do not switch into this mode before the synthesizer has completely settled on the transmit frequency (in SYNTHTX mode), otherwise spurious spectral transmissions will occur.

-A typical AX5031_PWRMODE sequence for a transmit session:
+A typical AX5051_PWRMODE sequence for a transmit session: